 University housing isn’t guaranteed for transfer students.
 Housing Services has a webpage available to help you locate housing accommodations in the local area in the event that campus housing isn’t available.

 Transfer Credit Evaluated on Individual Basis

 The college/school to which you’re admitted will determine transfer credit for courses you’ve taken at other universities.
-No transfer credit evaluations are offered prior to application.
+We only offer transfer credit evaluations to admitted students.
 Transfer credit is considered on an individual basis.
 We may award elective credit for courses with no Carnegie Mellon equivalent.

 Transfer credit for courses you’re taking while we’re reviewing your existing college record depends upon successful completion of each course.
 Grades aren’t transferred — only credits.
 Sometimes transfer students have to take specific courses and accumulate a larger total number of credits than the normal amount required for graduation.
 The time it takes for you to graduate will depend on the time you need to complete the full university degree requirements — not on your class standing at a previous institution.

 If you transfer in the fall semester, you’ll be given instructions on how to receive an estimate of the additional academic work you must complete in order to fulfill the university degree requirements.